Coco-Jambo/Snowboard2003/README.md

 - Level mapping was tedious and at some point I had to go over all the angled tiles since they had the wrong collisions
 - Finding the right function to implement gravity was a process of trial and error to see what fall speed feels right
 - Somehow the spike collisions were not working and took a long time to fix since the layer system of my level was not configured properly

-## Where to get the release?
-🎮You can get the game for free at my [Itch.io](https://cocojambo76.itch.io/snowboard2003) page! <br>
-🎹Hey, did you know I also make music? 🎵 Check out my [Linktree](https://linktr.ee/funky.jambo) to check out what I do!
-I do a variety of genres, enjoy!

 ## Screenshots
 ![image](https://github.com/Coco-Jambo/Snowboard2003/assets/92837183/83e6a090-3b47-45bc-ba57-d13cfa87b470)